Logging and debugging rewriters¶

 query.
 The first approach would just use the standard facilities that your

-search engine offers to you - debug=true
+search engine offers to you - debug=true in Solr and the

-endpoint in Elasticsearch/OpenSearch.
+/_validate/query endpoint in Elasticsearch/OpenSearch.
 We will discuss this

 further in the section Debugging below.
 The second approach provides information